Construction of Kuranishi structures on the moduli spaces of pseudo holomorphic disks: II: Statement of the results

 {\rm (XI)} {\bf (Consistency of corner compatibility isomorphisms)} We iterate the construction of normalized corner and obtain a space $\widehat{S}_{m_2}(\widehat{S}_{m_1}( {\mathcal M}_{k+1,\ell}(X,L,\mathcal J;\beta)))$.
 Condition (X) implies that $\widehat{S}_{m_2}(\widehat{S}_{m_1}( {\mathcal M}_{k+1,\ell}(X,L,\mathcal J;\beta)))$ is a disjoint union of $(m'+m_1+m_2)!/m'!m_1!m_2!$ copies of (\ref{cornecomAinf1rev}), where the union is taken over all $(\mathcal T,\beta(\cdot),l(\cdot)) \in \mathcal G(k+1,\ell,\beta)$ such that $\# C_{1}^{{\rm int}}(\mathcal T) = m_1+m_2$, $m = m' + m_1+m_2$.

 The map

-in \cite[Proposition 24.16]{foootech21} is identified with the identity map on each component of (\ref{cornecomAinf1rev}).
+in \cite[Proposition 24.16]{foootech21}, \cite[Proposition 24.17]{Springer} is identified with the identity map on each component of (\ref{cornecomAinf1rev}).

-{\rm (XII)} {\bf (Exchange symmetry of the interior marked points)} There exists an action\footnote{See \cite[Subsection 2.4.4]{foootech21} for the definition of finite group action on K-spaces.} of symmetric group ${\rm Perm}(\ell)$ on the K-space ${\mathcal M}_{k+1,\ell}(X,L,\mathcal J;\beta)$, whose underlying action on the topological space ${\mathcal M}_{k+1,\ell}(X,L,\mathcal J;\beta)$ is by exchanging the interior marked points.
+{\rm (XII)} {\bf (Exchange symmetry of the interior marked points)} There exists an action\footnote{See \cite[Subsection 24.4]{foootech21}, \cite[Chapter 24.4]{Springer} for the definition of finite group action on K-spaces.} of symmetric group ${\rm Perm}(\ell)$ on the K-space ${\mathcal M}_{k+1,\ell}(X,L,\mathcal J;\beta)$, whose underlying action on the topological space ${\mathcal M}_{k+1,\ell}(X,L,\mathcal J;\beta)$ is by exchanging the interior marked points.
 This action is compatible with the evaluation map and the corner compatibility isomorphisms given in (X)(XI).
-It is orientation preserving. \end{thm} \begin{defn} We call the system satisfying (I)-(XII) of Theorem \ref{therem274} with $P=$ point, a {\it tree like K-system with interior marked points}. \end{defn} Theorem \ref{ThemAinfooobook} implies the existence of bulk deformations of Lagrangian Floer cohomology.
+It is orientation preserving. \end{thm} \begin{rem} The notion of a normalized boundary and normalized corners of a manifold (or an orbifold) with corners are defined in \cite[Definitions 8.4 and 24.18]{Springer} \cite[Lemma-Definition 8.8]{Springer}.
+For example the normalized boundary of the subspace $\{(x,y) \mid x,y \in \R, x,y\ge 0\}$ of $\R^2$ is a {\it disjoint} union of two half lines $\{ x \mid x \ge 0\} \sqcup \{ y \mid y \ge 0\}$.
+Two points of the normalized boundary, $x=0$ in the first summand and $y=0$ in the second summand, become the same point in the usual boundary.
+A normalized boundary of a manifold with corners becomes a manifold with corners.
+(This is not the case for the usual boundary.) \end{rem} \begin{defn} We call the system satisfying (I)-(XII) of Theorem \ref{therem274} with $P=$ point, a {\it tree-like K-system with interior marked points}. \end{defn} Theorem \ref{therem274} implies the existence of bulk deformations of Lagrangian Floer cohomology.
 (See \cite[Subsection 3.8.5]{fooobook}.)
 Namely it induces